codewithheeren/Interview_Questions/Tools/sql.md

 1. what are the difference between sql and nosql database
 2. What is ACID properties in database
 3.1 What is normalization and denormalization
-3.2 Explain different sql queries types.
+3.2 Explain different sql queries types
 4. What is truncate keyword
 5. What is indexing in SQL
 6. What is diff b/w primary key and unique key